judahben149/Spendr/README.md

 Spendr has a focus on simplicity and  -->

 ## Features
-* Clean and simple UI.
+* Clean and focused UI.
 * Dark mode.
 * Create notification reminders for intending payments.
 * Visualize expenses with charts.